 - Coconut Milk – full fat coconut milk is a must here for the best texture, or go all out with coconut cream for the creamiest texture.
-Coconut milk overall makes a lower fat ice cream than the traditional dairy.
-So you don’t want to go with low fat coconut milk because it will make a much icier texture.
-Also don’t sub in coconut milk from the carton because it’s way too watery for a nice cream ice cream.
+Coconut milk overall makes a lower-fat ice cream than traditional dairy.
+So you don’t want to go with low-fat coconut milk because it will make a much icier texture.
+Also, don’t sub in coconut milk from the carton because it’s too watery for a nice creamy ice cream.
 It will give you a texture more like an icy sorbet.

 - Vanilla – extract, vanilla bean paste, or scraping out the center of a halved vanilla bean all work well here.
-Vanilla extract is the most budgtet friendly, but vanilla bean paste is convenient and very tasty for special occasions.
+Vanilla extract is the most budget-friendly, but vanilla bean paste is convenient and very tasty for special occasions.

 - Sea salt – is very important to the overall flavor of this ice cream.
 Definitely don’t omit it because the ice cream will taste flat.

-Step 3: Transfer the ice cream to a suitable freezer container, seal with a lid, and freeze for a firmer texture if desired.
+Step 3: Transfer the ice cream to a suitable freezer container, seal it with a lid, and freeze it for a firmer texture if desired.

 Important Note: This Coconut Ice Cream will become rock hard when fully frozen.
 To bring it back to a scoopable texture, place it on the counter for 20+ minutes or for the most even texture place it in the fridge for 45 minutes to soften it.